patrick-crawford/WEB322-Backup/notes/week08.md

 #### Setting up a MongoDB Atlas account

 MongoDB Atlas is an online service that hosts MongoDB in the cloud.
-You can sign up for a free account to use in this course with your Heroku account.
+You can sign up for a free account to use in this course with your Cyclic account.

 To get started signup for an account at [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas) and click the "Start free" button.